 Fish-X has two core innovation streams:

-- The first stream involves a two-day microhack workshop where teams and individuals learn and apply lean-startup and agile methodologies to their business and/or industry solution.
+- The first stream involves two-day workshops where teams and individuals learn and apply lean-startup and agile methodologies to their business and/or industry solution.

 - The second stream is a business accelerator program where selected teams are mentored through continued business model and customer discovery processes drawing on local and global networks.
 The program builds ideas toward scale and investment readiness.